bungernut/nEXO_SLAC_bsub/README.md

-    You can add the following arguments as well: submit - required to submit jobs to bsub verbose - Prints out stuff to check stuff
+    You can add the following arguments as well: submit - required to submit jobs to bsub verbose - Prints out stuff to check stuff check  - Check the sims dir for missing jobs and quit fix  - With "check" will submit missing jobs to bsub and quit
+"""

 ```